 Original Short Fiction: "Jiggery-Jee and the Birthday Present"

-The fourth tale from Jiggery-Jee's Eden Valley Stories finds Jiggery-Jee musing over what to get Miss Fuzzy Bunny for her birthday.
+The fourth fable from Jiggery-Jee's Eden Valley Stories finds Jiggery-Jee musing over what to get Miss Fuzzy Bunny for her birthday.
 He seeks advices from his friends but then does something remarkable after making up his own mind about the gift for his friend.

 Al the Owl and the Eyeglasses